cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 > **Note:** If fails please ask for support, this will be needed for the next exercises.

+> #### Result: We created a server hosting 2012-R2 VM.
+This vm is published to internet with its dns name and that name is behind a Traffic Manager.
+When a client visits the Traffic Manager URL, they will be diverted to use the 2012-R2 guest vm on the on-prem host.When the Lab completed, 2012-R2 VM will be migrated to Azure and Traffic Manager will show vise-versa, but the page will be still available.

 ### Exercise 1: Create and configure an Azure Site Recovery vault